sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 - Support all Queues and PG's in lossy mode and user should able to tune buffer configurations.
 - Support dynamic moving of PG3&4 and Q3&4 from lossy to lossless and vice versa.
 - DCBX
-- ROCEv2 over VXLAN support such as Copy 802.1p/DSCP/ECN bits from inner to outer header at ingress and vice-versa at egress to honor the QOS and priorities
+- ROCEv2 over VXLAN support such as Copy 802.1p/DSCP/ECN bits from inner to outer header at ingress and vice-versa at egress to honor the QoS and priorities
 - Support of Dynamic tuning of HDRM and buffers supported in Azure sonic "202012" branch.
 - Support of selecting lossless PG and Q other than 3 &4.
 - Support of enhanced functionality/configurations for "click" based management.
 - Support of control traffic isolation from data traffic.
 - Support used to enable/disable lossless subset of ports/all ports.
+- Support applying/removing buffers configuration during Dynamically breaking ports.

 ### 1.1.3 Configuration and Management Requirements